 The room is filled completely with tables and friendly faces that show off the sense of community you can feel throughout the Hudson Valley.

-It is a unique venue and adds to the atmosphere of this wonderful event.
+Museum Village is a unique venue and adds to the atmosphere of this wonderful event.

 The patrons of the event consist of people from the immediate area and from the surrounding communities of the Hudson Valley.
 The support of local business is abundant and the feeling of strong community over competition is also present at this event.